-This is the practice permitted in the WASG 8.7.2.2 whereby airlines may return up to 20% of the slots initially allocated to them prior to the historic baseline date (i.e. 31 January for the summer season, and 31 August for the winter season), and then not operate up to 20% of the remaining slots during the season, but receive historic rights to the full amount of slots initially allocated to them.
-European slot coordinators have generally stopped this practice, therefore this de facto abolition of the Double Dip should be formalised through amendment to the EU Slot Regulation.
+This is the practice permitted in the WASG 8.7.2.2 whereby airlines may return up to 20% of the slots initially allocated to them before the historic baseline date (i.e. 31 January for the summer season and 31 August for the winter season) and then not operate up to 20% of the remaining slots during the season, but receive historic rights to the full amount of slots initially allocated to them.
+European slot coordinators have generally stopped this practice.
+Therefore, this de facto abolition of the Double Dip should be formalised through an amendment to the EU Slot Regulation.

-In the EU Regulation, the double-dip is enabled by Article 10(3), which states that "Slots allocated to an air carrier before 31 January for the following summer season, or before 31 August for the following winter season, but which are returned to the coordinator for reallocation before those dates shall not be taken into account for the purposes of the usage calculation."
+In the EU Regulation, the double-dip is enabled by Article 10(3), which states that "Slots allocated to an air carrier before 31 January for the following summer season, or before 31 August for the following winter season, but which are returned to the coordinator for reallocation before those dates shall not be taken into account for the usage calculation."
 This article should be amended so that only slots that have not been returned before the dates in question shall be eligible for historic precedence.
-Moreover, the current series return deadline should be brought forward in order to allow more time for the reallocation of returned slot series, as has been tested at worldwide level with positive results in terms of early return and allocation of capacity.
+Moreover, the current series return deadline should be brought forward to allow more time for the reallocation of the returned slot series, as it has been tested worldwide with positive results regarding early return and allocation of capacity.

 Another way of optimising the overall slot utilisation would be to increase the series of slots in the summer and winter seasons.
-Currently the minimum series in the EU Regulation for the summer season is 5 weeks, meaning that airlines must operate at least 4 slots (80%) to build history on their slot series and to keep them in the following equivalent season.
-In practice short series of 5 weeks can block the allocation of a full-season series.
-The minimum series length should therefore be increased, in order to optimise slot allocation.
+Currently, the minimum series in the EU Regulation for the summer season is 5 weeks, meaning that airlines must operate at least 4 slots (80%) to build history on their slot series and to keep them in the following equivalent season.
+In practice, a short series of 5 weeks can block the allocation of a full-season series.
+The minimum series length should, therefore, be increased in order to optimise slot allocation.

-Addressing super-congested airports
+5.6 Addressing super-congested airports

-Certain airports which are subject to extreme congestion should be able to apply provisions which will promote slot churn where it is desirable, preserve airline competition and maximise the economic & social benefits generated at these airports.
+Certain airports subject to extreme congestion should be able to apply provisions that will promote slot churn where it is desirable, preserve airline competition, and maximise the economic and social benefits generated at these airports.

-At these airports, the lack of available physical capacity or stringent movement caps, means that few slots are available to accommodate new requests.
-As such they remain dominated by historic slots and established operators, seeing, little development of new offers or in terms of competitive pressures on incumbent airlines.
+At these airports, the lack of available physical capacity or stringent movement caps means that few slots are available to accommodate new requests.
+As such, they remain dominated by historic slots and established operators, seeing little development of new offers or competitive pressures on incumbent airlines.

-Measures to be considered to address this situation need to be specific & tailor-made to each individual airport, with the decision on what measures to apply taken at local level.
+Measures to address this situation need to be specific & tailor-made to each airport, with the decision on what measures to apply taken at the local level.
 Some examples of such measures could include:

-- Increasing the current "use-it-or-lose-it" threshold for historic slot series, e.g., from 80% to 90%, for one or both of the annual seasons (summer/winter); - Stiffer penalties for persistently poor on-time performance and/or for late handing back of slots (with a potential handback deadline of more than three weeks); - Introduction of additional metrics of slot use, such as requiring that the number of seats per movement in a slot series does not fall below a specified lower limit set by reference to other series serving similar markets; - Fairer allocation, promoting connections to underserved destinations, rather than increasing frequencies on already well-served routes;
+- Increasing the current "use-it-or-lose-it" threshold for historic slot series, e.g., from 80% to 90%, for one or both of the annual seasons (summer/winter). - Stiffer penalties for persistently poor on-time performance and/or late handing back of slots (with a potential hand back deadline of more than three weeks). - Introduction of additional metrics of slot use, such as requiring that the number of seats per movement in a slot series does not fall below a specified lower limit set by reference to other series serving similar markets. - Fairer allocation, promoting connections to underserved destinations rather than increasing frequencies on already wellserved routes.

-• Slot reservation system
+5.7 Slot reservation system